algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 ##### ➭ Test-Driven Development

 We will use the Test-Driven Development methodology to develop our project.
-For that we will create Assembly code files that will be used to test our project.
+For that, we will create Assembly code files that will be used to test our project.
 Each assembly code will test a specific part of the project for instance one assembly code will test the basic logical operation, another one will test the basic arithmetic operation and so on.

 #### Assumptions and constraints